Ximi1970/systray-x/README.md

 # SysTray-X

 SysTray-X is a system tray extension for Thunderbird 68+.
-The add-on uses the WebExtension API's to control an external system dependent system tray application.
+The addon uses the WebExtension API's to control an external system dependent system tray application.

-The add-on and system tray application can do:
+The addon and system tray application can do:

 - custom new mail icon
 - display number of unread mails